test-toystack/docker-node-hello-world/readme.md

 3. Build the Docker image: `docker build -t hello-world .`
 4. Run the image in a container: `docker run -d -p 4001:4000 hello-world`
   - The `-d` flag says to run the container in the background (daemon mode).
-  - The `-p` flag maps port 4000 from the container to port 4001 on the docker machine.
+  - The `-p` flag maps port 4000 from the containerr to port 4001 on the docker machine.
 5. View your new container: `docker ps -a`
 6. Check the logs for your container: `docker logs <container-id>`
 7. Check the port of the container: `docker port <container-id>`